-B. Provide a description and the results of dating or analysis techniques.
+B. If applicable, provide a description and the results of dating or analysis techniques.

-C. Provide a description and results of remote sensing techniques.
+C. If applicable, provide a description and results of remote sensing techniques.
 Discuss the value and use of the remote sensing program for determining presence or absence of archaeological deposits.

-D. Describe the stratigraphic and temporal context of the archaeological deposits.
+D. Describe the stratigraphic and temporal context and provide a summary stratigraphic diagram of any archaeological deposits, if identified.
 This should be discussed with reference to landform development history.
-If no archaeological deposits were located discuss the potential for false negative results, and use the depositional and landform analysis to review possible environmental reasons for the absence of archaeological deposits.
-E. Discuss the eligibility recommendations of each property according to National Register criteria.
+If no archaeological deposits were located discuss the potential for false negative results, and use the depositional and landform analysis to review possible environmental reasons for the absence of archaeological deposits

+E. If applicable, discuss the eligibility recommendations of each property according to National Register criteria.
 Please justify any recommendations made.